bigcommerce/catalyst/docs/environment-variables.md

 ## Recommended

-Catalyst does not require the following values to run, but we recommend setting them for optimal performance.
+Catalyst does not require the following values, but we recommend setting them for optimal performance.

 ### TURBO_REMOTE_CACHE_SIGNATURE_KEY